Managing time at work is a challenge for everyone.

 Investing in training is always money well spent!

-Make it standard practice to avoid the roll-out of new software without first training those who will be using it.
+Make it standard practice to avoid the roll-out of new software without first training those using it.

-This will save the users lots of valuable time and distractions from trying to figure it out on their own.
+This will save the users lots of valuable time, distractions, and frustrations from figuring it out independently.

 6. Provide Clear Direction on Priorities